kannans89/RustRepo/02_Introduction/02_Introduction.md

 Rust is a systems level programming language ,developed by *Graydon Hoare* and was taken over later by Mozilla Labs.

-## Systems Programming vs Application Programming
+## Application v/s Systems Programming Languages

-Application programming languages like Java/C#  aim to produce  software which provides services to the user directly.They help us build business applications like spread sheets , word processors , web applications or mobile apps.
+Application programming languages like Java/C# are used to build software which provide services to the user directly.They help us build business applications like spread sheets , word processors , web applications or mobile apps.

-Systems programming languages like C/C++ aims to produce software and software platforms which provide services to other software.This includes operating systems, game engines ,compilers also these  programming languages requires a great degree of hardware interaction.
+Systems programming languages like C/C++ are used to build software and software platforms.
+They can be used to build operating systems, game engines ,compilers etc. These  programming languages require a great degree of hardware interaction.

-Two major problems faced by system/application programming languages are :
+Systems and application programming languages face two major problems:

 1. It is difficult to write secure code.
 2. It is difficult to  write multi-threaded code.

 ## Why Rust

- Rust is focused on three goals **safety**,**speed** and **concurrency**.
+ Rust focuses on three goals **safety**,**speed** and **concurrency**.
- It is designed for writing highly reliable and fast software in a simple way.
+ It is designed for developing highly reliable and fast software in a simple way.
 It can be used to write high-level programs down to hardware-specific programs.

- 1. Rust programming language doesn't have a Garbage Collector(GC) by design.This improves the performance at runtime .
+ 1. **Performance**: Rust programming language doesn't have a Garbage Collector(GC) by design.This improves the performance at runtime .
- 2. Rust takes additional measures to bring memory safety at compile time itself ,which means
-    - No dangling pointers
-    - No leaks
-    - No null pointer dereferences
-    - No buffer overruns
- 3. Rust focus on  Memory safety has big implications for multi threaded code as well as security .
+ 2. **Memory safety at compile time** :Software built using Rust are safe from memory issues like dangling pointers,buffer overruns and memory leaks.
+ 3. **Multi threaded applications** :Rust's ownership and memory safety rules provide concurrency without data races.

 <!-- External links for this chapter
  //day2